 For details of the above sequence of events, please read the commentary on Revelation Chapters 6-20.

-But, guess what? - when it comes down to where “the rubber meets the road” - to how I need to be living my life in the present moment - I do not know and I do not care about the exact timing and sequence of these events.
-All that I really know and care about is that they will occur, and I need to be doing my best to be warning everyone I can to be prepared, regardless of when, in the sequence of events, they occur.
-There also will be other specific events during the seven years that people need to be warned about or prepared for, whether they occur at the beginning, middle, or end of the seven years.
-The timing of some events (e.g., Antimessiah standing in the Temple declaring himself to be "god" at the midpoint of the seven years) are clearly specified.
-So, I believe that Yahuah has made clear, at least to those who study the Scripture diligently and sincerely want to know the Truth, the sequence and timing of certain events.
-The sequence and timing of other events - the annihilation of Babylon the Great, the beginning point of the Day of the Lord, and so forth - are not so clear.
+And I can testify, from my own experience, that the Lord Yahuah has made it clear, at least to those who study the prophetic Scriptures diligently and sincerely want to know the Truth, the sequence and timing of the events of the Lord's Revelation.
 And all that the endless debates over controversial times and sequences accomplish is to distract us from living each day in total self-denial for the good of others and the glory of Yahuah, and so, I believe, are nothing more than devices of Satan to distract us from the work of Yahuah on Earth at the present time.
-I doubt that the untold millions around the world who are in agonizing suffering, starving to death, freezing to death, being oppressed or persecuted, or being killed every day are very concerned about when the rapture will occur or when their oppressors (and Yahuah’s enemies) will be destroyed, do you?
+I doubt that the untold millions around the world who are in agonizing suffering, starving to death, freezing to death, being oppressed, persecuted, tortured or killed every day are very concerned about when the rapture will occur or when their oppressors (and Yahuah’s enemies) will be destroyed and they will be saved, do you?
 They just need to know that it will happen, and that it will happen soon, and what they need to do about it.
 They need salvation and hope, not details about controversial events not clearly spelled out in Scripture.